fieldtrip/website/faq/where_can_i_find_the_dipoli_command-line_executable.md

 The Boundary Element Method (BEM) allows for source reconstruction of EEG data with realistic head geometries.
 FieldTrip implements the BEM method for EEG in a general fashion in the forward **[ft_compute_leadfield](/reference/ft_compute_leadfield)** function.
 However, this requires that a previously prepared BEM model is passed to the **[ft_sourceanalysis](/reference/ft_sourceanalysis)** function or to the **[ft_dipolefitting](/reference/ft_dipolefitting)** function.
 To construct such an EEG BEM model, you can use the **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)** function, where in cfg.method you should specify `dipoli`, `bemcp` or `openmeeg`.

 Dipoli is a command line application that was developed by [Thom Oostendorp](http://www.mbfys.ru.nl/~thom).
-A compiled version for Linux, macOS and Windowsis included in `fieldtrip/external/dipoli`.
+A compiled version for Linux, macOS and Windows is included in `fieldtrip/external/dipoli`.
 Note that the Windows version cannot be called directly from within MATLAB.

 ## Linux